papa-vova/gphotos-321sync/Google_Takeout_Structure.md

 1. Look for exact filename match with no numeric suffix
 2. If found → **SUCCESS** (immediate match)
-3. Exclude matched pair from further processing
+3. Exclude matched media file from further processing
+4. Track matched sidecar (but keep available for other phases)

 **Example:**